Raimondo, Alexander-Scott to hold coronavirus briefing at 1 pm

 PROVIDENCE, R.I.
-(WPRI) — Rhode Island Gov. Gina Raimondo and Health Director Dr. Nicole Alexander-Scott will hold their final COVID-19 briefing of the week at 1 p.m.
-Friday.
+(WPRI) — Rhode Island Gov. Gina Raimondo and Health Director Dr. Nicole Alexander-Scott will hold their next COVID-19 briefing at 1 p.m.
+Wednesday.

 Eyewitness News plans to broadcast the briefing live on WPRI 12 and streaming live right here on WPRI.com.

+The state entered Phase 3 on Tuesday allowing Rhode Islanders to gather socially in larger groups and loosening restrictions for gyms, youth sports, personal services, and more.

+Related: Raimondo issues new travel restrictions as RI enters Phase 3 »

-On Thursday, the Rhode Island Department of Health (RIDOH) said eight more Rhode Islanders died after contracting COVID-19, bringing the state’s total to 920.
+On Tuesday, the Rhode Island Department of Health (RIDOH) reported four more COVID-19-related deaths in Rhode Island, bringing the total to 950.

 (Story continues below.)

-RIDOH also announced 40 new positive cases out of more than 3,000 tests conducted for a positivity rate of 1.3%.
+RIDOH also announced another 36 positive cases out of 3,570 tests, resulting in a daily positivity rate of 1%.

-Hospitalizations declined slightly this week, with 103 Rhode Islanders in the hospital with COVID-19 as of midday Thursday.
-Of those patients, 18 are in the intensive care unit and 17 are on ventilators.
+According to the health department, there are currently 74 Rhode Islanders in the hospital with COVID-19 as of midday Tuesday.
+Of those patients, 13 are in the intensive care unit and on ventilators.

+Wednesday’s briefing will be the last of this week.
+Raimondo will not hold a briefing on Friday, July 3, or Monday, July 6, in recognition of the holiday weekend.

+Raimondo’s next scheduled briefing is at 1 p.m. on Wednesday, July 8.

 Coronavirus: Coverage and Resources